yjg30737/pyqt-comic-viewer/README.md

 * Way to flip the page is as same as pyqt-viewer-widget which has mentioned before.
 * Being able to open the directory which current file belongs to
 * Being able to invert the color to prevent the eye strain
+* Being able to add certain image to bookmark list, but it won't save so if you restart the software the image you saved as a bookmark will be not there.
+I will add bookmark save feature using ```QSettings```.

 ## Note
 I still test open compressed file feature so it won't work.
 Open normal file, directory is working and so far i don't find any problems at those two.
 There's a couple of other things that won't work properly like recent feature and setting background color or <b>being not support the image files which don't include any digits in their name</b>.
 This is very first version of application and i will improve it.
+Sorry for premature upload.

 ## Example
 Code Sample